-valu string?
+valu string ? "user message:"

-The command is waiting for user input.
+The command presents the user message (between apostrophes) and waits for user input.
 Please type into the terminal.
 Usually this requires to leave the graphics window and click into the terminal from which cgx was started.